-A director’s loan is defined as any money which a director or close family member receives from a company which is not: a salary, dividend or expense repayment; or money they’ve previously paid into or loaned the company.
+A director’s loan is defined as any money which a director or close family member receives from a company that is not: a salary, dividend, or expense repayment; or money they’ve previously paid into or loaned the company.

 Although a director’s loan is not considered to be a payment in the same way as salary or dividends, it is vital that accurate records are retained.
 This is because directors’ loans are subject to their own tax rules.
 These records are known as a director’s loan account (DLA) or director’s current account.

 What should be recorded in a director’s loan account?